 Mission & Philosophy

 Intensity is a hallmark of the Film Academy Camps.
-Students who partake in these Camps eat, drink and breathe filmmaking, acting, or animation from day one.
+Students who partake in these camps eat, drink and breathe their chosen discipline from day one.
 Their classes emphasize hands-on learning and inspire creativity.
-They also provide the hard facts students need to begin the process of developing creative, thought provoking, and entertaining work.
-This is not a course for passive participants.
+They also provide the hard facts students need to begin the process of developing creative, thought-provoking, and entertaining work.
+This is not a camp for passive participants.
 Students must take an active role in every aspect of the program,and by the end of it, they will be proud of the original work they’ve created.

-The New York Film Academy High School Programs demand hard work, discipline, and maturity.
+The New York Film Academy Camps demand hard work, discipline, and maturity.
 Students must be self-motivated and able to work with others.
 The programs are not for everyone; but for those up to the challenge, they are extremely rewarding and prepare you for further study of your chosen field.

-Students in our Filmmaking Camps will study and practice the four major film crafts: writing, directing, cinematography, and editing.
-Students learn to structure a story and write a script—the academic benefits of this are self-evident.
+Teens in our Filmmaking Camps will study and practice the four major film crafts: writing, directing, cinematography, and editing as well as learning to structure a story and write a script.
 Each student learns to plan, organize, and execute a series of film productions—this develops excellent work habits.
-Each student learns management skills while directing their crew and actors.
-Through analyzing and critiquing their finished films students learn how to use feedback effectively, skills they can apply to many facets of life.
+They also obtain practical management skills while directing their crew and actors.
+Through analyzing and critiquing their finished films, students learn how to use feedback effectively, skills they can apply to many facets of life.

 Acting students will study various techniques for creating believable performances and the requirements of acting for the camera.
-Students will explore Stanislavky’s “Method”, voice and movement, scene study and improvisation, among other topics.
+Students will explore Stanislavski’s “Method,” voice and movement, scene study, and improvisation, among other topics.
 The Acting for Film Camps are a tremendous opportunity to study human behavior and storytelling, and to develop the discipline required of an actor.

-The organizational, communication, writing, and critical thinking skills developed through producing complex productions and performances will be of enormous value to our students if they decide to pursue further education in these arts or pursue careers in this industry in the future.
-The experiences in the various Film Academy Camps will benefit anyone preparing for the challenges of college and beyond.
+The organizational, communication, writing, and critical thinking skills developed through creating original creative work will be of enormous value to our students if they decide to pursue further education in these arts or pursue careers in these different industries in the future.
+The experiences in the various Performing and Visual Arts Camps will benefit anyone preparing for the challenges of college and beyond.

-High school students who choose to enroll in our summer programs are typically some of the most motivated and talented among their peers at home.
-Students must devote four or six weeks working in a focused program.
-Some students travel across the country or the globe to attend these Camps.
-The students are typically comprised of an eclectic blend of people from diverse cultures, points of view and lifestyles.
+High school students who choose to enroll in our summer camps are typically some of the most motivated and talented among their peers at home while their younger counterparts are also remarkably driven and focused.
+Some students travel across the country or the globe to attend these camps.
+The students are typically comprised of an eclectic blend of people from diverse cultures, points of view, and lifestyles.
 This mix adds immeasurably to the learning experience of each participant.

-We invite you to visit any of our locations when in session, and sit in on one of our classes at any time to see if it is right for you.
+We invite you to visit any of our locations when in session, and sit in on one of our classes at any time to see if a camp is right for you.